 The MPLO aims to ensure that only high-quality, safe and effective medicines are manufactured and placed on the market in Switzerland, in accordance with the principles of appropriate quality assurance and in compliance with the TPA.

 The total revision project entails certain amendments ensuing from the ordinary revision of the TPA (Stage 2), as well as certain adaptations resulting from new knowledge gained in practice.

-Among other things, the approved modifications will improve medicine control and traceability in the distribution chain.
-This will particularly affect intermediaries, who will assume greater responsibility in the medicines market.
-Under the new MPLO, it will also be possible to improve the supply of medicines, particularly vaccines, which doctors will be able to obtain by a more direct route and at lower cost.
-Furthermore, drugstores will be able to import small quantities of medicines.
-Finally, it will be possible to administer experimental medicines for a limited period in carefully defined cases.
+The approved amendments improve medicine control and traceability in the distribution chain.
+This particularly affects intermediaries, who now assume greater responsibility in the drugs market.
+The new MPLO also facilitates the supply of medicines, particularly of vaccines, enabling doctors to obtain them by a more direct route and at lower cost.
+Furthermore, drugstores are now allowed to import small quantities of medicines and it is possible to administer experimental medicines for a limited period in carefully defined cases.

-In its ongoing efforts to protect patients against counterfeit medicines, and in addition to the legislative changes related to the ratification of the Medicrime Convention, on 29 September 2017 the Federal Parliament made provision in the TPA (new Article 17a) for safety features to be added to medicinal product packaging (analogous to the features provided for by EU Directive 2011/62/EU “Falsified Medicines Directive”, FMD).
+In its ongoing efforts to protect patients against counterfeit medicines, and in addition to the legislative changes related to the ratification of the Medicrime Convention, in 2017 the Federal Parliament made provision in the TPA (new Article 17a) for safety features to be placed on medicinal product packaging (analogous to the features provided for by EU Directive 2011/62/EU “Falsified Medicines Directive”, FMD).

 Switzerland intends to make it optional to add and verify safety features – unlike the European Union (EU), where it is mandatory.
-The FMD entered into force in the EU on 9 February 2019; Switzerland is not bound by this date.
+The delegated regulation that specifies the implementation details of the FMD entered into force in the EU on 9 February 2019; Switzerland is not bound by this date.